-Hire a Handyman Updating paint and fixtures in your bathrooms and kitchen are also important for creating a strong impression.
-Ask your friends for recommendations or contact Asbury Methodist Village for suggestions.
+Updating paint and fixtures in your bathrooms and kitchen are also important for creating a strong impression.
+Ask your friends for recommendations or contact us for a list of local vendors.
 Realtors particularly recommend re-painting rooms with dark or unusual colors in neutral tones, creating a blank slate for the buyers.

 The less stuff your home has in it, the larger and brighter it will look.
 In addition, political posters or religious items may go against prospective buyers’ beliefs, so remove those along with family photo walls.
 The idea is to create a home where they can envision themselves – not you – living.
 Decluttering is not fun to start, but new residents often tell us they found the process cathartic and freeing once they began.
 Don’t hesitate to call us for local downsizing specialists and resources.